 When living in Delhi and Gurgaon, we would get awesome Chole Bhature in many places.
 While I don’t live in those cities anymore, I still get strong cravings for street style Chole Bhature, and this recipe for chole masala hits the spot!

-It tastes exactly like the North Indian street-side chole curry, minus the heat.
+It tastes exactly like the Delhi street-side chole curry, minus the heat.
 We prefer our foods on the tamer side of the Scoville index, so I’ve made a milder masala gravy.

 However, if you prefer spicier food, simply increase the quantity of red chili powder, green chillies and garam masala powder to get the flavor just right for your palate.